Kingsley-EZE/flutter_shop_app/README.md

-# shop_app
+# E-Commerce App(Shoppa)

-An Ecommerce Buying and Selling App.

-## Getting Started

-This project is something i decided to build to help solidify my understanding of flutter and how to integrate Firebase into an App.
-Join me as i build this App 🤗👨‍💻💪
+A full-fledged e-commerce application built using Flutter and Firebase, allowing users to buy products, place orders, and even sell their own products.
+Firebase is used for authentication, cloud storage, and Firestore database.
 You will need to configure this App to your Firebase and add your google.json file under your android app folder :)

-##Screenshots
+## Features

+- User authentication using Firebase Authentication.
+- Browse and search for products.
+- Add products to the cart and place orders.
+- Sellers can upload their products for sale.
+- Real-time updates for product availability and orders.

+## Screenshots

 ![Screenshot_20230614-091601](https://github.com/Kingsley-EZE/flutter_shop_app/assets/68538735/c4f69156-1598-4f3c-87fd-e6ef797703f4)
 ![Screenshot_20230614-091609](https://github.com/Kingsley-EZE/flutter_shop_app/assets/68538735/6bb2011d-7198-45fa-9c80-3ca29cd547f4)
 ![Screenshot_20230614-091619](https://github.com/Kingsley-EZE/flutter_shop_app/assets/68538735/1342fbd4-5385-4232-a316-021cabfce2a0)